fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Excellent as always!
+Can you do a video talking about what you consider will change in the industry after the pandemic?
+I'm really corious about how it will evolve.

 > Thanks for the video.
 How would you negotiate if you are single developer on a fullstack project (there is nobody to compare myself to)?

 > what's your top 2 favourite backend or general purpose languages for the future (excluding php & java)